romanblack1/MidiToTabsFrontEnd/README.md

-This project is a website hosts the algorithm in my MidiToTabs project The website is found online at: https://midi-to-tabs.vercel.app/
+This project is a website hosts the algorithm in my MidiToTabs project.

+The website is found online at: https://midi-to-tabs.vercel.app/